15831944/learning-1/poc_cxf_classworlds/README.md

 # poc of CXF using REST on classworlds and dynamic routes

+This is compile and run with java 13 without modules.

 Replace /home/gaby/public-git/learning/poc_cxf_classworlds everywhere it is in the code or file with the location where the project has been checkout.